ericvprice/rubric/README.md

 `TaskCancelledException`s caused by user-cancellation of the provided token will not be processed by the exception handling mechanism.
 The user should handle this exception appropriately.
 Uncaught `TaskCancellationException`s not arising from the same token provided by the user will be processed as any other normal exception.

+## Predicate Caching

+For predicates that may take a long time to execute (or we only desire to execute once for another reason) predicate caching is available to reduce computation.

+* For class-based rules, use a base rule class, and decorate it with a `PredicateCacingAttribute`.
+All subclasses will use the results of a single execution.
+* For fluently-built or dynamic rules, specify the predicate caching behavior and the shared key dynamcially.
+* Predicate caching can be scoped to either the input being processed or the the engine execution as a whole

 ## Logging

 The engines accept an optional `Microsoft.Extensions.Logging.Abstractions.ILogger` instance and will output trace statements as they execute user code.
 Engines will set context information in the logger about the execution status, including information about executions, rules, and objects being processed.
 This logger can be accessed via the context in rule implementations.

 ## License